 From the above it is hoped that it is relatively clear that there is no simple answer to the complex question, Is it (the University) fit for purpose in the 21st century?
 The University faces many different challenges all of which reflects the fact that 21stcentury society is enormously different to what it has been in the past.
 Changes will have to be made as to how the University operates.

 In general, we have embraced a much more market-driven attitude which extends towards a whole range of activities some of which were previously regarded as public services.
 Fifty years ago it was unthinkable that our public utilities such as electricity, water and gas would be delivered by the private sector.
 The idea of our prisons being managed by private companies would have been regarded as risible.
 All of this has radically changed and it is difficult today to imagine sectors of our society which could not be privatised.
 On the University front there is no reason why the small number of private universities might not grow and become a dominant feature of the higher education system.
 If the university sector is opened to serious competition then it is quite possible, at least initially, that tuition fees might fall and this could make the University education more accessible.
+However, the policy of increasing fees to their present level has not encouraged any significant degree of competition so that the whole of the higher education system could be regarded as a vast cartel which has served to maximise student fee income (and commensurate salaries of university chiefs)

 Over the last 20 year period the notion of work-ready has to some extent taken hold and one can see the possibility of universities taking on much more vocationally orientated work and possibly offering the suggested shorter two-year degree has a way of curtailing the costs of this most important sector.
 It is likely that universities will attempt to get much closer to organisations which are in a position to offer employment to the graduates.
 This could produce a stream of benefits on both sides.